 After the second dose, 36% of trial participants aged 18 to 64 reported fatigue, while 28% reported a headache and 18% reported muscle pain.
 Again, the data were blinded between placebo and the vaccine candidate.

-Most side effects after the second dose were mild to moderate, but some participants did experience severe or grade 4 side effects, according to the presentation.
+Most side effects after the second dose were mild to moderate, but some participants did experience severe or grade 4 side effects that could be life-threatening or disabling, according to the presentation.
 There were more severe side effects after the second dose as compared with the first dose, even though a smaller number of participants—1,682—were in that group.

 In the wake of AstraZeneca's trial hold, COVID-19 vaccine safety has been front and center.
 Plus, political pressure has been a concern in the U.S., with President Donald Trump and others saying a vaccine could be available around the Nov.
 3 election.
 In a new poll, a majority of Americans believe the FDA will approve a vaccine based on political pressure, not safety and efficacy.